tripleee/SmokeDetector-wiki/Home.md

 ***

 ### So you want to help?
 Great!
- - We have some brief pages, which give [an introduction to participating](https://charcoal-se.org/training/).
+ - We have some brief pages which give [an introduction to participating](https://charcoal-se.org/training/).

 ### User information